 Dentures: We ask that you do not wear your denture until advised to do so.
 If there is a necessity to wear your dentures, they can be adjusted so they do not pinch on the surgical site.
 If this is the case, please wear your denture as little as possible until advised otherwise.

 Eating: During the first 24 hours avoid hot or hard foods that cause discomfort.
-Keep the diet liquid or soft, high in protein, vitamins and calcium.
+Keep the diet liquid or soft, and high in proteins, vitamins and calcium.

-Elevated Temperature: It is not unusual to have a slightly higher temperature for 1 to 2 days.
+Elevated Temperature: It is not unusual to have a slightly higher temperature for 1 to 2 days following surgery.
 Talking Tylenol or Advil over the counter can control this.

 Follow-Up: The implant must be allowed to heal.
 It is imperative that follow-up appointments are kept.
 After healing, the implant is exposed and the final components are attached.